branflake2267/test-project/README.md

 ##Dependent Plugins

-In Eclipse 3.3/3.4:
+* You'll need to restart Eclipse to detect the new plugins.

+###Eclipse 3.3,3.4:

-Copy the plugin JARs from tools/swtbot/3.3 into your Eclipse's /dropins directory (on 3.4) or /plugins directory (on 3.3).
-You'll need to restart Eclipse to detect the new plugins.
+* Copy the plugin JARs from `tools/swtbot/3.3` into your Eclipse's `/dropins` directory (on 3.4) or `/plugins` directory (on 3.3).

-In Eclipse 3.5/3.6/3.7:
+###Eclipse 3.5,3.6,3.7:

-Copy the plugin JARs from tools/swtbot/3.5 into your Eclipse's /dropins directory.
+* Copy the plugin JARs from `tools/swtbot/3.5` into your Eclipse's `/dropins` directory.

-You'll need to restart Eclipse to detect the new plugins.

-The com.google.gdt.eclipse.maven plugin requires M2Eclipse (Maven support) to be installed.
+* The `com.google.gdt.eclipse.maven` plugin requires M2Eclipse (Maven support) to be installed.

-The com.google.gdt.eclipse.gph.hge project requires MercurialEclipse to be installed.
+* The `com.google.gdt.eclipse.gph.hge` project requires MercurialEclipse to be installed.
 You can either close the project, or install MercurialEclipse: http://cbes.javaforge.com/update.

-The com.google.gdt.eclipse.gph.subclipse project requires Subclipse to be installed.
+* The `com.google.gdt.eclipse.gph.subclipse` project requires Subclipse to be installed.
 You can either close the project, or install Subclipse: http://subclipse.tigris.org/update_1.6.x.

-The com.google.gdt.eclipse.gph.subversive project requires Subversive to be installed.
+* The `com.google.gdt.eclipse.gph.subversive` project requires Subversive to be installed.
 You can either close the project, or install Subversive: http://download.eclipse.org/releases/helios (under Collaboration).

+##Formatting

-##Text Editors
+###Text Editors

-Window->Preferences->General->Editors->Text Editors
+1. Window->Preferences->General->Editors->Text Editors
-Make sure that "Displayed Tab Width" is set to 2 Enable "Insert Spaces for Tabs"
+2. Make sure that "Displayed Tab Width" is set to 2
+3. Enable "Insert Spaces for Tabs"
-Enable "Show Print Margin" and set "Print Margin Column" to 80
+4. Enable "Show Print Margin" and set "Print Margin Column" to 80

-##XML Files
+###XML Files

-Window->Preferences->Web and XML->XML Files->Source
-(or Window->Preferences->XML->XML Files->Editor, if you can't find it there) Set "Line Width" 80
+1. Window->Preferences->Web and XML->XML Files->Source, (or Window->Preferences->XML->XML Files->Editor, if you can't find it there)
+2. Set "Line Width" 80
-Enable "Split Multiple Attributes Each of a New Line" Enable "Indent Using Spaces" with an Indentation Size of 4
+3. Enable "Split Multiple Attributes Each of a New Line"
+4. Enable "Indent Using Spaces" with an Indentation Size of 4

-##Ant Build Files
+###Ant Build Files

-Window->Preferences->Ant->Editor->Formatter
+1. Window->Preferences->Ant->Editor->Formatter
-Set "Tab Size" to 4
+2. Set "Tab Size" to 4
-Disable "Use Tabs Instead of Spaces"
+3. Disable "Use Tabs Instead of Spaces"
-Set "Maximum Line Width" to 80
+4. Set "Maximum Line Width" to 80
-Enable "Wrap Long Element Tags"
+5. Enable "Wrap Long Element Tags"

-##Spelling
+###Spelling

-Window->Preferences->General->Editors->Text Editors->Spelling
+1. Window->Preferences->General->Editors->Text Editors->Spelling
-Enable spell checking
+2. Enable spell checking
-Use "settings/english.dictionary".
+3. Use "settings/english.dictionary".

 ##Classpath Variables